renatex333/aws-ml-lambda-deployment/README.md

 ## Project Structure

-- `data`: Contains the data used by the model.
 - `models`: Contains the machine learning models and encoders.
-- `notebooks`: Contains the notebooks used for data exploration and visualization.
-- `src`: Contains the main source code to collect and process data, train models and make predictions.
+- `src`: Contains the main source code to deploy the function and API on the AWS.
 - `tests`: Contains unit and integration tests to guarantee code stability.

 ## Usage